naushinn-alam04/Vehicle_Management_System_Using_Java/README.md

 📌 Project Description

-The Vehicle Management System is a console-based application developed in Java to efficiently manage vehicle records and maintenance activities.
-The system provides functionalities for vehicle registration, record management, maintenance tracking, service booking, and billing generation using file handling for persistent data storage.
+The Vehicle Management System is a console-based application developed in Java using the BlueJ development environment.
+It enables efficient vehicle record management, maintenance tracking, service booking, and billing generation through a file-handling based storage system.

 🚀 Features